KevinVladG/csc519-devops-workshop-3/README.md

 * Be event driven.
 Your workflow should run when a pull request is opened *or* reopened.
 * Use `- run:` to run a `curl ...` command that lists the branches on your workshop repository *without* hard-coding your username, token, or repository name.
 Running this `curl` command here is for demonstration purposes only.
 The purpose of this is to demonstrate that you can pass "github context variables" and your secret through a workflow.
 * You will need to figure out the correct ["github context variables"](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) for your `run:` command.
 * From the Github "Actions" tab in your workshop repo, drill down to the output of your successful `curl` command.
 You'll need to click on the name of your workflow, then on the job name, then expand the individual `run` command results to see the command output.
-Note and copy the URL, it should be something like `https://github.ncsu.edu/CSC-519/CSC-519-WS-3-<YOUR-UNITY-ID>/actions/runs/57163/jobs/117676` and you'll need it for the form.
+Note and copy the URL, it should be something like `https://github.com/UNITY_ID_ncstate/csc519-devops-workshop-3/actions/runs/33516874363` and you'll need it for the form.
 * Also, Do not check in a token.
-Never ever.
+Never ever!
-* For this workshop only, committing to `main` is OK.
+* For this workshop only, committing directly to `main` is OK.

-## 7. Stretch Goal (ungraded)

-Find another way for your action runner to read data from your workshop repository without configuring a secret in your repo and without making the repo public.

 Complete the questions here: